konne88/konne88.github.io/_posts/2015-08-17-paradoxes.md

 The paradox is caused by the self-referential nature of the ordering of orderings.
 In general, the definition of a type is called _impredicative_ if it involves a quantifier whose domain includes the type currently being defined (see [TaPL, chapter 23][TAPL]).
 A _predicative_ type system enforces that such self-referential definitions cannot be made.
 Predicative type system are usually implemented using _stratification_ or _ramification_, where `Type` is indexed by a natural number and `Type n : Type (n + 1)`, e.g. `Type 0 : Type 1 : Type 2`.

+Stratification is also the trick that Haskell uses to avoid this paradox (it's not like that matters, given that the other two paradoxes are still possible).
+Instead of having an infinite hierarchy of types though, Haskell opts for just a finite number of them (the highest being [kinds][KIND]).

+### Conclusion

+The types of most languages contain spurious values and are thus not useful for mathematical reasoning using the Curry-Howard Correspondence.
+Languages free of all known paradoxes are for example Coq, Agda, NuPRL, and Lean.

 [ASC]: {{ site.url }}/assets/posts/paradoxes/nat-asc.jpg
 [DSC]: {{ site.url }}/assets/posts/paradoxes/nat-dsc.jpg
 [IRR]: {{ site.url }}/assets/posts/paradoxes/irreflexive.jpg